Email: Chapter 27, Article 1A

 §27-1A-7.
 Division of community services; powers and duties of supervisor.

-There shall be a division of community services in the department of mental health.
+There shall be a division of community services in the Department of Human Services.
 This division shall administer all funds made available to the State of West Virginia and any political subdivision thereof under the National Mental Health Act, and all other funds made available for use by this division.
 The director shall establish standards and criteria for reimbursing sponsoring groups for a portion of the cost of local mental health services which they may provide.

 The supervisor of this division shall also have the following powers and duties: